WattTime/pyiso/README.md

 Changelog
 ---------
+* 0.2.8: Added lmp in ISONE.
+Also, made a backward-incompatible change to the data structure that's returned from `get_lmp` in CAISO.
+* 0.2.7: Added load and trade in Nevada Energy (NEVP and SPPC)
 * 0.2.1: Added load (real-time 5-minute and hourly forecast) in ISONE
 * 0.2.0: Maintained Python 2.7 support and added Python 3.4!
 Thanks @emunsing